Resto Druid Spells

-This is a moderate Heal-over-Time (HoT) spell that should be applied to the tank.
-When you cast cast-time spells Healing Touch and Regrowth it will refresh your rolling Lifebloom.
+This is a moderate Heal-over-Time (HoT) spell that should be applied to a tank.
 When it expires, it will proc a large heal on that same target.
 Only let it expire if the target is in need of a large heal – then re-apply ASAP.
 This is the only spell that procs Omen of Clarity and provides you with Clearcasting, giving you a free Regrowth cast.

 A channeled spell that’s good for heavy damage phases, one of those ‘oh crap!’ spells.
 Use it early in a heavy damage phase so you can use it more than once in a fight.
 Be sure not to move or the heal will stop!